What is Cryptocurrency?

 Our Self-Directed 401(k) experts and tax and ERISA attorneys are on site and can significantly reduce set-up time and cost.
 More importantly, each client of the IRA Financial Group receives a tax professional and CPA.
 This will further help you establish an IRS approved self-directed Solo 401(k) plan structure.

-Any Bitcoin 401(k) investor interested in using retirement funds to invest in cryptocurrencies should do their diligence and proceed with caution.
+Any Bitcoin 401(k) investor interested in using retirement funds to invest in cryptocurrencies should do their diligence, learn about virtual currency and its blockchain technology, and proceed with caution.

 Get in Touch